Grange Hill: Television Centre years: 1978–1985

 Location external and some interior scenes in Grange Hill were originally filmed at real schools in London.
-The first of these would be Kingsbury High School in North West London, which was used as the Grange Hill setting for the first two series.
-For series 3 (1980) exterior filming moved to Willesden High School (now Capital City Academy) in Willesden Green, which was similar in looks to Kingsbury and was also situated in a residential area of the capital.
+The first of these was Kingsbury High School in North West London, which was used as the Grange Hill setting for the first two series.
+For series 3 (1980) exterior filming moved to Willesden High School (now Capital City Academy) in Willesden Green, which was similar in looks to Kingsbury, and was also situated in a residential area of the capital.
 In 1981, Grange Hill moved to Holborn College (now Fulham Preparatory School) in Greyhound Road, Hammersmith.
 This school looked very different from the two that had been used previously, and it was also in a built-up area of London.
 Holborn College was the longest serving of the "real schools", remaining on screen until 1985.
 Up to and including 1985, interior scenes were shot at the BBC Television Centre in London.